utachicodes/mafalia-credit-scoring/README.md

 ## 🌟 Overview

-**D-Credit** is a cutting-edge AI-powered financial platform designed specifically for businesses in Senegal.
+**Mafalia** is a cutting-edge AI-powered financial platform designed specifically for businesses in Senegal.
 It revolutionizes credit scoring and loan management by combining advanced artificial intelligence with real-time financial data analysis, Mobile Money integration, and transparent credit assessment.

 ### 🎯 Key Highlights